 Prop.
 19 also limits the transfer of property taxes to heirs, children, or grandchildren.
 Parents may transfer their family home or family farm to their children, and the family home will not be reassessed if at least one of the children live in the property as his or her family home.
 The value limit under Proposition 19 is the sum of the factored base year value plus $1 million.
 If the market value exceeds this limit, the amount exceeding the value limit will be added to the factored base year value.
 Thus, as long as all other qualifications have been met, you are still entitled to the exclusion, with an adjusted taxable value to account for the excess over the value limit.

 The application of Prop.
 19 is complex.
-Many of your questions may be answered in these documents from the State Board of Equalization:
+Since the initial proposition was approved, there have been many clarifications for unusual situations from the state legislature and the State Board of Equalization.
+Some of your questions may be answered in these documents from the State Board of Equalization:

 Note: There may be a workaround for intergenerational transfers of properties held in a Limited Liability Corporation (LLC).
 This is complicated.
 We recommend that you consult an attorney who is knowledgeable in estate planning or corporate law.